aphyr/distsys-class/README.markdown

 ### Rollouts

+- Rollouts are often how you fix problems
 - Spend the time to get automated, reliable deploys
   - Amplifies everything else you do
   - Have nodes smoothly cycle through to prevent traffic interruption
   - Inform load balancer that they're going out of rotation
   - Coordinate to prevent cascading failures
 - Roll out only to a fraction of load or fraction of users
+  - Gradually ramp up number of users on the new software
   - Either revert or roll forward when you see errors
-  - Gradually ramp up number of users on the new software
   - Consider shadowing traffic in prod and comparing old/new versions
+    - Good way to determine if new code is faster & correct

 ### Feature flags

 - A lot of your software's features can degrade piecewise
 - When a feature is problematic, disable it
-- Use your coordination service to decide which codepaths to enable
+- Use a highly available coordination service to decide which codepaths to enable
+  - This service should have minimal dependencies
+    - Don't use the primary DB
 - When things go wrong, you can *tune* the system's behavior
   - When coordination service is down, fail *safe*!

-### Oh God, queues
+### Oh no, queues

 - Every queue is a place for things to go horribly, horribly wrong
   - No node has unbounded memory.
 Your queues *must* be bounded